 In spite of the vastly increased availability of fabric options, I continue to gravitate toward those made from natural fibers.
 Most likely, it’s a desire to feel a connection to quilters from years gone by.
-It’s also possible that a comment made to me years ago about “wrapping a baby in plastic (polyester)” just stuck with me – in a negative sense and has stayed with me ever since.
+It’s also possible that a comment made to me many years ago about “wrapping a baby in plastic (polyester)” just stuck with me in a negative sense and has stayed with me ever since.

-While I prefer natural fibers, I have made some fun quilts that include lame, and an occasional polyester or poly/cotton blend, because it offered some design benefit that I couldn’t find in cotton – like a sports logo.
+Even though I favor natural fibers more, I have made some fun quilts that include lame, as well as the occasional polyester or poly/cotton blend, because these materials offered some design benefit that I wasn’t able to find in cotton, such as a sports logo.

-I’ll let others do the describing about the fascinating way fabric is made and dyed because you can go online and find plenty of articles and websites that describe the process, and I’ll just focus on what quilters want to know – how will it be working with that type of fabric?
+I’ll let others do the describing about the fascinating way fabric is made and dyed because you can go online and find plenty of articles and websites that describe the process, and I’ll just focus on what quilters want to know, which is how it will be to work with that type of fabric.

-- Cotton, in contrast to synthetic materials, has a certain amount of “give” to it that synthetics don’t have.
-This allows you to pull and tug a bit (as well as bunch it up a little) in order to get the seams to match and make your corners square.
+- Cotton, in contrast to synthetic materials, has a certain amount of “give” to it.
+Because of this, you will have the ability to pull and tug a little bit (as well as bunch it up a little bit) in order to get the seams to match and make your corners square.

 - Cotton is durable.
-It has stood the test of time and constant use.
+It has withstood the test of time and has been put through rigorous use.

-Not wanting to get too technical here, I’ll spare you all of the details, but suffice it to say that even with fabric that is entirely made of cotton, there is still a lot of variety.
+Because I don’t want to get too technical here, I’ll spare you all of the details, but suffice it to say that even with fabric that is entirely made of cotton, there is still a lot of variety.

 Good Quilting Fabrics

-Flannel is a type of quilting fabric that is woven using a bulkier cotton thread, and the resulting fabric can have a fuzzy appearance.
-(This quilting fabric would be nice for a baby or a cold winter night.)
+Flannel is a type of quilting fabric that is woven using a thicker cotton thread, and the resulting fabric can have a fuzzy appearance.
+(This quilting fabric would be nice for a baby or for a chilly night during the winter.)

 |Homespun Fabric often has a loose weave.
 They are beautiful and soft, but may fray and fall apart in your quilt.||Batik Fabric – Many Batiks have a Pima cotton weave, making them difficult to hand quilt.||Flannel is great for a Quilt as You Go project as well as a traditional pieced baby quilt.|

 Fabrics that have a loose weave are never purchased by me because of this policy.
 The most notorious offenders in this category are flannel and homespun fabrics.
-There are a few of them that have such a loose weave, that it feels as though they are going to fall apart while I have them in my hands.
-If the weave is too loose, the quilting stitches cause the threads in the fabric to break, which will result in holes being created in your quilt.
+There are a few of them that have such a loose weave that it feels as though they are going to fall apart while I have them in my hands.
+If the weave is not tight enough, the quilting stitches will cause the threads in the fabric to break, which will result in holes being created in your quilt.

-Another possibility is that the batting will “beard” – fibers of the batting will start migrating to the outside of your quilt through the threads.
-This results in a quilt with hairs (a beard).
-There’s not much to be done about that.
+There is also the possibility that the batting will “beard,” which means that the fibers of the batting will begin to migrate to the exterior of your quilt through the threads.
+This ends up producing a quilt with hairs on it (a beard).
+There is not a lot that can be done to change that.

 Front and Back of the Fabric

 Then there is the quilting material known as batik.
 The fabric is submerged in vats of dye during the dying process for batik, and the color is absorbed by the fabric threads (except where wax is applied to prevent the color from absorbing).

 |This fabric looks the same on the front and the back||This fabric is almost white on the back – compared to the red front|